 “The present was not meant for you!”

-In the above, we wish to stress that the person was not the intended recipient of the present.
+In the above, we wish to stress that the person being spoken to was not the intended recipient of the present.

-Needless to say, when in doubt, it is always the best to seek the assistance of a professional editor.
-With so many rules and styles in use, it is no wonder that they can get confusing.
-Thus, rather than worrying about such details, you can focus on your work, leaving its presentation to those that will make sure that every word you write leaves the desired impression on your target audience!
+Needless to say, when in doubt, it is best to seek the assistance of a professional editor.
+With so many rules and styles in use, it is no wonder writers can get confused.
+Rather than worrying about such details, you can focus on your work, leaving its presentation to those who will make sure that every word you write leaves the desired impression on your target audience.

 We have loads of happy clients from all over the world…here are some of them!
 (Refresh the page to view more.)